torchbox/wagtail-footnotes/README.md

 # Wagtail Footnotes

-Add footnotes functionality to you Wagtail project.
+Add footnotes functionality to your Wagtail project.

 ## Usage
  - Add the app to `INSTALLED_APPS`: